2015 Tanzanian general election: Parliamentary elections

 In the previous parliamentary elections, the nation's dominant ruling party, the Chama Cha Mapinduzi (CCM) attained 186 of the 239 constituencies, thus achieving an outright majority.
 Tanzania uses a parallel voting method for its legislative elections: most seats are elected by first-past-the-post voting, but the special seats reserved for women are elected by party-list proportional representation.
 On 9 July 2015, outgoing President Jakaya Kikwete addressed Parliament for the last time before it being dissolved.
 In the 2010–2015 parliament, the CCM was led by Prime Minister Mizengo Pinda while the opposition bench was led by Freeman Mbowe and consisted of CHADEMA (49), Civic United Front (35), NCCR–Mageuzi (5), Tanzania Labour Party (1) and United Democratic Party (1).

 More than 2,700 CCM members contested in the party's primaries in order to seek the party's nomination.
 On 13 August 2015, CCM announced its candidates following its primaries.

 Zanzibar elections

 The semi-autonomous archipelago of Zanzibar elects its own President and members to its subnational legislature, the Zanzibar House of Representatives.
-The Zanzibar Electoral Commission (ZEC) has declared 25 October as the election date.
-The number of constituencies has been increased from 50 to 54.
+The Zanzibar Electoral Commission (ZEC) declared 25 October as the election date.
+The number of constituencies was increased from 50 to 54.